 Bunion deformities in children are not commonly corrected with surgery.
 Most parents prefer to wait until their child has reached adulthood to have the bunion corrected, usually the safer and less complicated route.
 Although you can correct a pediatric bunion, it is best to wait until the growth plates are fused or until they have reached adulthood.
 Splinting and use of orthotics or padding can alleviate pressure in shoes to decrease discomfort from the bunion until the decision for surgery is necessary.

 So if you’re concerned about your child’s foot and think he or she may be developing a bunion at a young age, call Advanced Podiatry at 813-875-0555.
-Let Drs.
-Katz and Johnston discuss conservative treatment options with you and your child to alleviate pain associated with the bunion today!
+Let the doctors at Advanced Podiatry discuss conservative treatment options with you and your child to alleviate pain associated with the bunion today!

 Tampa Kids Foot Pain Center Menu